feldera/feldera/python/docs/examples.rst

 More on Kafka as the output connector at: https://www.feldera.com/docs/connectors/sinks/kafka

 .. warning::
-    Kafka is a streaming data source, therefore running: :meth:`.SQLContext.run_to_completion` will run forever.
+    Kafka is a streaming data source, therefore running: :meth:`.SQLContext.wait_for_completion` will block forever.

 .. highlight:: python
 .. code-block:: python